Online Class Details

 We are in a unique moment in time when we are seeing each other in virtual spaces every day — when the camera is on and we’re being asked to be fully present in front of it.
 As actors, you’ve likely had an idea of “acting on-camera” or perhaps you’ve been clueless about it, especially in your self-tapes.
 But suddenly you’re being asked to show up online, to make Instagram videos, and to put yourself on tape with no direction.
 Self-tapes reign.
 And they’re going to reign for a very long time.

-When the Industry starts up again, and it definitely will start up again, self-taping will be the first thing we all turn to- especially before in-person auditions resume.
+As the Industry starts up again, and it definitely is starting up, self-taping is the first thing we are all turning to- especially before in-person auditions resume.

 Self-taping has already dramatically increased in the way your work Is being seen, so it’s time to understand how to do your absolute work in the self-tape arena.